RyojiSeto/nano-monitor/README.md

     [https://curl.se/](https://curl.se/)

     ### To use the SNMP Monitoring or Traffic Monitoring features:
-    Install `Net-SNMP`, if it is not already installed.
+    Install `Net-SNMP`.

+    (Note: The tool can still function without `Net-SNMP`, but related features will not be available.)

     For Ubuntu or other Debian-based systems:
     ```